mP1/walkingkooka-convert/README.md

 - stringLocalTime
 - stringNumber
 - toBoolean Performs a test and uses that result to pick one of two values.
+- toStringOrCharacter converts any value to String if necessary and then that to Character.
 - truthyNumberBoolean Follows javascript truthy rules, zero means false, all other values are true.